Critical Influence of Overparameterization on Sharpness-aware Minimization: Other effects of overparameterization: Theoretical aspects

 \begin{theorem} Suppose each $f_i$ is $\beta$-smooth, $f$ is $\lambda$-smooth and $\alpha$-PL, and interpolation holds.
 For any $\rho\leq \frac{1}{(\beta/\alpha + 1/2)\beta}$, a stochastic SAM that runs for $t$ iterations with constant step size $\eta^\star \defeq \frac{\alpha-(\beta + \alpha/2)\beta\rho}{2\lambda\beta(\beta\rho+1)^2}$ gives the following convergence guarantee:

 \end{theorem}

 We provide the full proof in Appendix \ref{app:prooflinconv}, which also contains result for the more general case of a mini-batch SAM.

 This result shows that with overparameterization, a stochastic SAM can converge as fast as the deterministic gradient method at a linear convergence rate, which is much faster than the well-known sublinear rate of $\mathcal{O}(1/t)$ for SAM \citep{andriushchenko2022towards}.
-We corroborate our result empirically as well, by measuring how training proceeds with overparameterization on realistic workloads.
-The results are reported in \cref{fig:convergence}.
+Also, our analysis suggests that convergence is guaranteed without the bounded variance assumption and diminishing step size under overparameterization, while without overparameterization, convergence does not hold \citep{andriushchenko2022towards}.
+This suggests that overparameterization can significantly ease the convergence of SAM.
+We corroborate our result empirically as well, by measuring how training proceeds with overparameterization in realistic settings.
+The results are plotted in \cref{fig:convergence}.